How do I upgrade to Windows 10/11 with low disk space

-Upgrading to new operating system isn’t always easy, and you might have some concerns about hardware requirements.
-One common question that many users have is how to install Windows 10 on devices with little free disk space or small hard drive, but worry not, we’re going to explain you how to do it.
+One common question that many users have is how to install Windows 10 on devices with low free disk storage space or a small hard drive.
+Worry not, we’re going to explain to you how to do it.

 As you can see you don’t need that much space in order to install Windows 10, but if you want to save maximum space, you might want to use external storage to store your previous version of Windows.